Drone Laws in Botswana

 In this post, we explain the legal situation for drone pilots in Botswana.

-Special legislation: The operator of a drone must be at least 18 years old.
+The maximum allowed takeoff weight of drones is 20 kilograms.
+The operator of a drone must be at least 18 years old.
 Crossing the border is not permitted.

-Good to know: The transfer (lending, sale or leasing) of a registered copter is only permitted with the consent of the authorities.
+The transfer (lending, sale or leasing) of a registered copter is only permitted with the consent of the authorities.

 We have researched the listed drone regulations for Botswana to the best of our knowledge.
 We cannot guarantee the correctness of the information.
 If you want to be on the safe side, contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Botswana!